patcorwin/fossil/README.md

 ## Usage
-In the script editor, in a Python tab, run:
+Use the shelf item from mayaHooks or, in the script editor, in a Python tab, run:

 ```python
 import pdil.tool.fossil.main